-From prehistoric times, humans have treasured quartz crystals.
-Almost all indigenous peoples attributed near magical qualities to them,
+From earliest times humans have treasured quartz crystals.
+Indigenous peoples attributed magical qualities to them, as good luck charms,

 metallic rock, chert produces a long-lived spark, making it one of the most reliable and portable means of starting fires.

 When you visit the California State Mining and Mineral Museum in Mariposa, look for two quartz crystals from This Old Rock on display.